How thoroughly should you think about your domain name? Is it really that important?

 Why?
 Well, “.com” is the most familiar and easiest to remember.

 While there are many successful websites with a “.net” and “.org”, your website will probably do better if it has a “.com” extension.
 It’s the safest bet.
+Research shows that when people forget a domain extension, they are 3.8 times more likely to assume it’s .com.

 Our advice: Go with .com.
 If that’s taken, try .net or .org.
 If these are taken too, you’d be better off brainstorming a new domain name.
 And oh! – Avoid those weird extensions like “.club”, “.space”, “.pizza” and so on.